Brilliant Star/Volume 21/Issue 3/Text

 “Astra,” the star continued.
 “Look to your own star before you reach for others.
 Fly through the heavens ’til you reach number seven.
 And Astra, don’t be afraid.”

 My own star, Astra thought as the star soared away.
 That must mean the sun.
 As she leaned forward to look at it shining brightly at the center of the solar system, she lost her balance and found herself falling towards it.
 The farther she fell, the faster she went.
 A bright fiery tail lit up the sky behind her.
 “Oh oh,” she thought uneasily.
-“Maybe I should have
+“Maybe I should have stayed put as an asteroid.”

 The hotter her tail got, the more worried she grew.
 She thought, it was all the Space Traveler’s fault.
 If he had been a real friend and paid more attention to her, she wouldn’t be in this mess now.
 She tried to remember what the star had said.
 Something about flying until coming to seven.
 But seven what?
 She looked down and saw she had passed another planet.
 That must be it.
 The seventh planet.
 But how many had she passed?
-Quickly she looked back and counted— Pluto, Neptune, Uranus, Saturn, Jupiter, Mars and here came the Earth, the seventh planet from the edge of the solar system.
+Quickly she looked back and counted—Pluto, Neptune, Uranus, Saturn, Jupiter, Mars and here came the Earth, the seventh planet from the edge of the solar system.
 “Well, here goes,” she thought as she swerved and headed straight for Earth.

 When the Space Traveler came back to check up on the asteroids and found Astra gone, he quickly headed for Earth himself.
 There he found Astra sitting on a bookshelf in a room.
 She had become a little meteorite.